ali-320/DBMS_HealthManagementSystem/README.md

 2. Run the DDL commands mentioned in SQL_structure.sql in MySQL workbench.

 3. After that run the commands mention in insert_patients.sql

+4. Open the Pre_Process folder, and run the data_prepare.py to get the data for model training.